atreo-cz/docker/readme.md

 - copy and modify docker-sync.yml
 - rename all "-sync" attributes in docker-sync.yml to unique names
 - WINDOWS users have to modify www_data_uid and www_data_gid in docker-compose.yml and sync_userid in docker-sync.yml

+## How to run project
-- run docker-sync-stact start
+- run `docker-sync-stact start`
-- in another tab run docker-compose exec node bash and type npm run start:dev
+- in another tab run `docker-compose exec node bash` and inside container `npm run start:dev`
-- if there are sync problems run docker-sync-stack clean and then docker-sync-stact start again
+- if there are sync problems run `docker-sync-stack clean` and then `docker-sync-stact start` again

+## Where to find my application?
+- php application: `localhost:8080`
+- adminer: `localhost:1111`
+- node application: `localhost:4444`
+- mysql port: `localhost:3636`